aflupton/First-React-Project/README.md

 # Practice with React
-### Help Queue Practice App
+## Help Queue Practice App
-#### _Andrew Lupton, 6/25/2018_
+#### _Andrew Lupton, 6/26/2018_

 ## Description

-_This app uses the Reach library to render a basic app for keeping track of tickets in a help queue like the one used at Epicodus._
+_This app uses the React library to render a basic app for keeping track of tickets in a help queue like the one used at Epicodus._

 ## Known Bugs